Impact of the EPOS.LHC-R hadronic interaction model on the Centaurus A ultrahigh-energy cosmic-ray scenario: Results and discussion

 Another important observable is the dipolar anisotropy, and in Fig.~\ref{dips} we show the resulting total dipolar amplitudes for the scenarios with $\Delta=1$ (left panel) and $\Delta=2$ (right panel), together with the measurements from \cite{ab24b}.
 Solid lines are for the cases without energy shifts and dashed lines for those with energies shifted by +1$\sigma_E({\rm syst})$.
 One can see that, with the appropriate choice of $t_i$ (equal to $40r_s/c$ for $\Delta=1$ and $25r_s/c$ for $\Delta=2$), the results are in good agreement with the data, both in the overall amplitude as well as in the tendency towards an increasing dipole amplitude with increasing energy.
 In this scenario, the increasing dipole amplitude is directly related to the increasing average rigidity that was shown in Fig.~\ref{rigidity}.
 Note that the associated emission time of several tens of $r_s/c$ corresponds to CR travel times of up to several hundred million years, which is within the expected range for the Cen~A activity.
 The slight overshoot in the dipole amplitude present in some cases in the lowest energy bin (between 4 and 8\,EeV), could be alleviated for instance if at those low energies the CR emission time were larger than assumed, or if the Galactic component were to contribute to the dipole in the opposite direction than the Cen~A source.
 Note that even if the Galactic contribution to the flux may be quite small at those energies, its intrinsic anisotropy is expected to be large, so that its contribution may not be negligible.
 Also the low-energy source population, which was assumed here to be isotropic, may actually have a non-negligible contribution to the dipole below the ankle energy.

 To better illustrate the expected arrival direction distribution, we show in Fig.\,\ref{maps} the map of the relative fluxes for the particular case with $\Delta=1$ and no energy shift, which provides the best fit to the spectrum and composition data.
 One can see that the features are in very good qualitative agreement with those observed \cite{go23b}, with a growing dipolar component and also some more localized excesses showing up near the Cen\,A region.
 The reconstructed dipole direction (indicated as `dip' in the maps) appears also displaced with respect to the Cen~A position in the direction towards the outer galactic spiral arm.
 This is due to the effects of the coherent GMF deflections.
 The more localized contribution appearing closer to the Cen~A direction is due to the highest rigidity (lighter) particles, which suffer smaller deflections.
-The precise direction of the dipole and of the more localized flux excesses should depend sensitively on the details of the GMF as well as on the eventual contribution from a non-random component of the EGMF.
+Let us note that the fact that in this scenario the light H and He contributions from the source are very suppressed above the ankle energy implies that no strong localized anisotropy is expected around 10 to 20~EeV around the Cen~A location due to these elements, which would otherwise be analogous to the one produced by the CNO group for energies around 30 to 40~EeV.
+This could provide a sensitive test of the predictions of this scenario.
+On the other hand, the precise direction of the dipole and of the more localized flux excesses should depend on the details of the GMF as well as on the eventual contribution from a non-random component of the EGMF.